LipSurf/plugins/docs/quick-start.md

 ---

-  You can also say <span class="voice-cmd">help</span> to see your new command listed in the auto-generated help cheat-sheet.
+  You can also say <span class="voice-cmd">help</span> to see your new command listed in the auto-generated help overlay.

   ![Screenshot of help cheat-sheet that now includes new "hello world" command](./assets/img/help-screen.png)